 Abuse is abuse, and it’s NOT your fault.

 Your subconscious kicks in to protect yourself in these situations, you try certain things, as does a child of a narcissist.
 To see if it works.
 If it got the nice attention you craved even for a short time, or it stopped the abuse for a short while, it becomes a habit, you might end up with a few as there are so many things a narcissist will do for you to find ways to protect yourself against.

-Living in constant fear or stress our bodies release adrenaline and cortisol, and over a prolonged period of time our bodies become addicted to the abuse, you are weaning yourself off a drug, why at the beginning of recovery our minds can the look for problems or fear, to release those chemicals, not understanding, this uncomfortable life, is making us feel more comfortable, even though it’s uncomfortable.
+Living in constant fear or stress, our bodies release adrenaline and cortisol.
+Over a prolonged period of time, our bodies become addicted to the abuse, you are weaning yourself off a drug, why at the beginning of recovery our minds can the look for problems or fear, to release those chemicals, not understanding, this uncomfortable life, is making us feel more comfortable, even though it’s uncomfortable.
 What we need to do is face the painful reality, work through the pain, and find positive things to release those chemicals, while we slowly wean ourselves off them.

 - Trying new sports.

 - Starting new hobbies.

 - Go for the interview.

 Not all at once take things at a pace to suit you; you’re trying to decrease the cortisol and adrenaline to an average level.

 When in highly stressful situations, you could respond to the stress in one of four ways.

 When we experience stress or trauma, our body’s automatically, gravitate to one.
 If a car suddenly comes towards you, you might like to think you’d run ( flight ) or you may panic and stand still ( freeze )